 Acquire skills in marketing products and services internationally, considering institutions, culture, development stage, geography, research, and pricing for successful operations abroad.

 International Management (MNGT 414)

-Understand major management issues that companies face when doing business internationally.
-Prepare how to deal with a wide array of cultural, economic, legal and technological differences.
+Understand major management issues companies face when doing business internationally, including cultural, economic, legal and technological differences.